ADGEfficiency/adgefficiency.github.io/_pages/my-work.md

 ---

 Energy engineer turned data professional.
 My work is focused on using data to combat climate change.
-I am passionate & enjoy modelling energy systems, especially for optimization & control.
+I enjoy modelling energy systems.

-I am interested in the space that exists between [economic and carbon optimization](https://adgefficiency.com/space-between-money-and-the-planet/) - the different outcomes we get when we design and optimize systems for money or for the environment.
+I am interested in the space that exists between [economic and carbon optimization](https://adgefficiency.com/space-between-money-and-the-planet/) - the different outcomes we get when we design and optimize energy systems for money or for the environment.

-I'm currently working as a data scientist at [Orkestra Energy](https://www.orkestra.energy), working on building software to navigate the transition to a decentralised and decarbonised future.

-I love mentoring data professionals - you can sign up for [mentoring with me here](https://mentorcruise.com/mentor/AdamGreen/) or look at my [CV here](https://adgefficiency.com/cv.pdf).
+I love mentoring data professionals - you can sign up for [mentoring with me here](https://mentorcruise.com/mentor/AdamGreen/).
+See my [CV here](https://adgefficiency.com/cv.pdf).

 # Projects